leducphuong19122004/Handwriting-Recognition/README.md

 # Handwriting recognition
 > [!WARNING]
-> This project is meeting a overfit problem
+> This project is meeting an overfit problem

 This is a project that was developed to recognize handwriting by using deep learning.
 In detail, I trained a CRNN model using "iam handwriting word" database.
 ## CRNN Model
-For more details you can visit this [paper](https://arxiv.org/pdf/1507.05717)
+For more details, you can visit this [paper](https://arxiv.org/pdf/1507.05717)
 | Type                   | Configurations                            |
 |------------------------|-------------------------------------------|
 | Transcription          | -                                         |